scalacenter/scaladex/CONTRIBUTING.md

 (users can write on it, on Github).

 Data of the `[scaladex-index.git]` repository are written *only* by Scaladex.
-This repository contains the POMs and project information added by users (e.g. keywords).
+This repository contains the POMs and project information added by users.

 ## Bintray Data Pipeline